One of the most amazing experiences at Disneyland!

 Tip #2: Make sure the spot you are holding onto will be a place you can stay during the performance.
 Because it is not the same as a parade, the traffic flow in and around the train station follows a different pattern.
 It took a lot of asking because not every Cast Member had information about what areas were safe to watch from, but do ask around.
 Cast members began showing up for guest control about three hours in advance of the event.

 Tip #3: Bring a friend with you.
 Because it does involve waiting for such a long period, unless you are skilled at not going to the bathroom, you will need to switch off with someone.
-Plus, it would be handy to have a friend to go and get snacks while you are waiting.
+Plus, it would be handy to have a friend go and get snacks while you are waiting or vice versa.

 Tip #4: If using a wheelchair or ECV, there is a place for you to watch from, but it gets packed early, too.
 I’m not sure if you are limited to the number of people who can watch with you from that area.
 Would be good to check before you stake out a spot.
 Since that area got opened after the other areas, it might be good to stake out a regular spot first just in case.